 Picture a Saturday night in Shelby.
 Your dining room seats 80.
 You took 40 phone reservations.
 The host stand ledger is full.
 The kitchen prepped accordingly.
 You turned away walk-ins for two hours.

 Then 10 of those 40 reservations don't show up.
 No call.
 No cancellation.
 Just empty tables where paying customers should be.
+For a complete overview of how a well-built restaurant website prevents this with online booking, check out our Restaurant Website Guide.

 That's not a hypothetical.
 The industry average no-show rate for phone-based reservations is 25%.1 One in four.
 Can you sell last Saturday's empty table on Monday?
 No. That revenue is gone.
 Permanently.
 Unlike retail inventory, an empty restaurant seat expires the moment dinner service ends.